 The most common way to take a bus from Kathmandu to Pokhara, for tourists, is from the tourist bus park along Sorhakhutte just outside Thamel on buses known as "tourist buses".
+It a 200km journey but it takes anywhere between 8-12 hours depending on traffic and roadworks.
 Buses depart once daily at 7am every morning (in 2018 Kantipath bus stop closed, all tourist buses now leave from Sorhakutte).

 There are over 30 bus companies frequenting the Kathmandu Pokhara bus route with names changing yearly.
 There are however a few long-term companies which will be listed below.

 The journey is meant to take 6-7 hours.
 Ignore older guidebooks stating 5-6 hours.
 These days the journey can take a lot longer due to traffic jams coming into Kathmandu and out.
 So go prepared with extra water and snacks.